-There are medications that can assist in the treatment of tobacco use disorder.
+Some medications can assist in the treatment of tobacco use disorder.
 Many treatments, including nicotine replacement therapy and non-nicotine medications, are proven to work as well as using more than one medication.
 It is important to speak to your healthcare provider about the right treatment for you.
 Talk to your doctor before taking any over-the-counter nicotine replacement products if you’re pregnant, breastfeeding, smoking fewer than 10 cigarettes a day, or you’re under age 18.

 The following are nicotine replacement products are available through prescription: